The adventures of Ed & Johnny—

 “Brilliant line!”
 Ed boomed, his fingers flying over the typewriter keys.
 “How about we follow it with, ‘Then who the heck are you looking at?’”

 “Aces!”
 Johnny crowed, pacing back and forth in front of the card-table on which the typewriter sat and tearing bites from a sandwich.
-“We got a winner here, chum!”
+“And later when he’s wearing that crummy jacket we’ll know what he’s up to!”

 “Brackett and Wilder,” Ed said, in a tone that suggested only pity for those men who had no idea what was about to hit them.
 Then he added, “God, I’m sick of Spam.”